THE

 shall proceed to settle the consumer dispute in the manner specified hereafter;

-the claim alleges that products are defective and do not conform to the
+(c) where the claim alleges that products are defective and do not

-the dispute cannot be determined without proper analysis or test of products,
+(d) where the dispute cannot be determined without proper analysis or

-the Consumer Court shall obtain sample of the products from the complainant,
+test of products, the Consumer Court shall obtain sample of the products from

-necessary, with a view to finding out if such products suffer from any defect
+whichever may be necessary, with a view to finding out if such products suffer

-Consumer Court may require the claimant to deposit to the credit of the
+(e) the Consumer Court may require the claimant to deposit to the

-Consumer Court such fees as may be specified, for payment to the laboratory for
+credit of the Consumer Court such fees as may be specified, for payment to the

-carrying out the necessary analysis or test and the fee so deposited by the
+laboratory for carrying out the necessary analysis or test and the fee so

-claimant shall be payable by the defendant if the test or analysis support the
+deposited by the claimant shall be payable by the defendant if the test or

 (2) The